KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Earlier in the week, I'd had a [Lou Malnati's](https://www.loumalnatis.com/) deep-dish, Chicago Classic with sausage, mozzarella, and tomato sauce on a Buttercrust™.
 The pizza was tasty, but it was surprisingly watery, and the crust was difficult to cut.
 [Giordano's](https://giordanos.com/) pizza sauce was a bit too sweet for me.
 I am Goldilocks.
 Maybe next visit, I will find my perfect deep-dish pizza.

-I had delicious fettuccini alfredo instead.
+I had delicious fettuccini Alfredo instead.

 ![](djangocon-us-2025-recap-images/giordanos-pizza-crowd.jpg)
 Hopping on a Wednesday night!